 Responsibilities of members include reviewing human subject application materials in advance of meetings and being prepared to discuss issues related to human subjects protections, serving as primary reviewer when requested by the Chair, and having an understanding of the specific requirements of human subjects regulations.
 In addition to application materials distributed to all members, the Primary reviewer responsibilities include reviewing all meeting materials.

-University of Iowa IRB members serve at the discretion of the Associate Vice President for Research: Regulatory Affairs.
-Members who do not adequately fulfill their responsibilities as judged by the University of Iowa IRB Chair may be asked to step down from University of Iowa IRB membership by the Associate Vice President for Research: Regulatory Affairs.
+University of Iowa IRB members serve at the discretion of the Sr. Assistant Vice President of Research.
+Members who do not adequately fulfill their responsibilities as judged by the University of Iowa IRB Chair may be asked to step down from University of Iowa IRB membership by the Sr. Assistant Vice President of Research.

 10.B.ii.a Criteria for Approval

-The University of Iowa IRBs approves all studies using the Criteria for IRB Approval of Research, the full text of which is listed in 45 CFR 46.111.
+The University of Iowa IRBs approves all studies using the Criteria for IRB Approval of Research, and shall apply the most current list of categories of research published in the Federal Register that may be reviewed using expedited review procedures §45 CFR 46.110(a) applying the Criteria for IRB approval for research §45 CFR 46.111

 In order to approve research involving human subjects, the IRB must determine at every review that: